 Let me share my favourite yet affordable eco-friendly shampoo and conditioner today, all tried and tested, and under £10.

-First things first, let it be known that there are things I balk at spending money on.
+There are things I baulk at spending money on.
 Shampoo and conditioner are two of them.
 There are four long-haired heads that need to be washed in my family.
 Pricey sustainable shampoo simply isn’t practical for my budget.

 The problem is the cost.
 I once got sent a press release for an organic shampoo.
 The cost?
 A whopping £45 for an average-sized bottle.
 For me, that would be a wildly extravagant luxury.
 I can’t even imagine spending that much money on shampoo.

-Another time I got sent a sample of very expensive shampoo.
+Another time I got sent a sample of a very expensive shampoo.
 The instructions included a section on how you simply can’t use too much of their shampoo.
 Yup, when a bottle of shampoo costs more than a weekly food shop then I think you can definitely use too much shampoo.

 However, there are a few really good eco-friendly shampoo and conditioner brands out there.
 These won’t break the bank, ruin your hair or compromise your eco-credentials.
 I thought I’d share my tried and tested relatively affordable eco-friendly favourites with you today.

 The Best Affordable Eco-Friendly Shampoo and Conditioner Brands

 Here are my favourite eco-friendly and sustainable haircare brands.
 I’ve selected my favourites based on performance and cost, however, I’ve also considered the packaging too.
 Look out for brands that offer refill options, plastic-free options, and recycling options.